 The HIRREM research projects referred to on these pages are all done with review and approval by the Wake Forest University Health Sciences Institutional Review Board (IRB).
 The first project completed was a randomized, wait-list controlled, crossover pilot study comparing HIRREM plus usual care to usual care alone for insomnia (n = 20).
 The second project completed was a randomized, placebo-controlled pilot study comparing HIRREM to a sham placebo for episodic migraine (n = 30).

-A placebo-controlled study for insomnia will begin enrolling in November 2013.
+A placebo-controlled study for insomnia is underway.
 Multiple other studies are being planned including projects for athletes with persisting post-concussion symptoms, women with hot flashes, military service members with PTSD, civilians with PTSD or TBI, and others.
 The primary source of support for this work has been a series of grants from The Susanne Marcus Collins Foundation, Inc.